burke-lab/NatSus2020/README.md

 * **Scripts**

 Script 00 downloads the PM2.5, DAOD, and CHIRPs rainfall data used in the analysis.
 THIS STEP IS OPTIONAL.
-R scripts have been divided into processing scripts and scripts that generate plots.
+R scripts have been divided into processing scripts and scripts that generate figures.
 Pre-processed versions of these data are inclueed in analysis_data.rds, or in files in the directory data/figure_data, which are called by the scripts that generate the figures.
-Therefore if you only want to generate the figures from pre-processed data then you can skip this step.
+Therefore if you only want to generate the results and figures from pre-processed data then you can skip this step.
 If you want to replicate data processing then this step is required.

 Script 01 processes the data for figure 1 (script 00 must be run first)